Talishar/CardImages/README.md

 node downloadImages.js
 ```

-Use this script when you need to download a card, a set or the whole language collection to download the image, resize it and create a square copy.
+Use this script when you need to download a card, a set or the whole language collection.
+It downloads the image, resizes it, and creates a square copy.

 ### generateTranslatedCollections